UMLIST/Cameras-Basler/README.md

     - Reformat into time relative to start of video
 - Handle multiple cameras
     - We probably need to refactor to collect on a hardware trigger to do this
+- Stream cameras (over UDP?) so they can be viewed during collection

 # Issues
 - Timestamp cannot be reset to zero each data run.
 There is a command to do this, but it doesn't seem to work
+    - Workaround is to take the difference between each timestamp to get the delta T.
-- When I add timestamps, the last frame returns an error
+- When I add timestamps, the last frame returns an error (all other frames save OK)
     - Quick workaround is just collect N+1 number of frames